Purchasing or moving into a new home can often feel like a long, scary and stressful process.

 This will give a good indication of the ceiling price in the area and a reasonable offer to make on the home you are interested in.
 Once you have carried out a house survey & property search the report will indicate any issues which may allow you to renegotiate the price.
 Additionally, you can also include a valuation in the survey to ensure you do not offer more than the market value.

-At Simply Home Move we can supply you with the basic info that might influence your buying decision Free Of Charge simply
+At Simply Home Move we can supply you with a free conveyancing quote that might influence your buying decision Free Of Charge simply

 Request that the seller removes the house from the market